-PATRICIA FRANCIS^{1, 2}
+PATRICIA FRANCIS 1, 2, 3

-Patricia Francis, CD. is Chair of the Government of Jamaica Trade Facilitation Task Force and is a former Assistant Secretary General and Executive Director of the International Trade Centre and former President of JAMPRO.
+Patricia Francis, CD. is Chair of the Government of Jamaica Trade Facilitation Task Force and a nonresident Fellow of the Atlantic Council.
+She is the former Assistant Secretary General and Executive Director of the International Trade Centre and former President of JAMPRO.
 Mrs. Francis joined the board of Portland JSX from its inception and also serves on the boards of Jamaica Producers Group Ltd., B & D Trawling Ltd., Whiteshield Partners and IESE Graduate Business School.
 She also volunteers as a Director of Rose Town Foundation for the Built Environment and Alligator Head Foundation where she focuses on solutions to urban poverty and violence as well as the marine environment and sustainable development.
 As special adviser to the Executive Director of UN Women in 2018-2020, she designed and led the Change Process across the Global organization.
-Mrs. Francis was awarded the Commander of the Order of Civil Merit by the Government of Spain in 2006 and the Order of Distinction in the Class of Commander by the Government of Jamaica in 2015.
+Mrs. Francis was awarded the Commander of the Order of Civil Merit by the Government of Spain in 2006, the Order of Distinction in the Class of Commander by the Government of Jamaica in 2015 and was named 2024 International Woman of the Year by Caribbean Women in Trade.

-N. PATRICK MCDONALD2
+N. PATRICK MCDONALD 2, 3

 N. Patrick McDonald is a commercial attorney and a partner at Jamaican law firm, Hart Muirhead Fatta.
 Admitted to practice in Jamaica in 1993, he was educated at the University of the West Indies and the Norman Manley Law School.
-He is a member of the Joint Advisory Committee of PCF II Fund, and a director of Television Jamaica Limited, Independent Radio Company Limited and other broadcast media companies forming part of the RJR Gleaner Group.
+He is a member of the Joint Advisory Committee of PCF II Fund, and a director of Television Jamaica Limited, Independent Radio Company Limited and other broadcast media companies forming part of the RJRGleaner Group.